golfguru1/OSRSQuestFilter/README.md

 ####Web interface TBD

+>OSRS Quest level requirements data is in data.js file if you're interested (took forever to make that file)

 ##License
 BSD License pretty much.
 PLZ don't steal it and call it your own, k thx.
 But feel free to make changes to make it better!